 “People worrying about a photo shoot, or something that didn’t get in the paper, I just have no connection to that being a distraction versus when you lose someone,” Matt said.

-He said the COVID-19 pandemic also offered a lesson in checking your privilege and it was something he was forthright in communicating to his agents when they were allowing the minutiae to get the better of them.
+He said the COVID-19 pandemic also offered a lesson in checking your privilege and it was something he was forthright in communicating to his agents when they were allowing trivial things to get the better of them.

-“People are dying, people can’t go to funerals and all the dramas that we saw with that, and we’re talking about, ‘I got an offer that didn’t get accepted’.”
+“People are dying, people can’t go to funerals and all the dramas that we saw with that, and we’re talking about, ‘I got an offer that didn’t get accepted’,” Matt said.